Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 * Should carefully select data structures that implement the required functionality.

 * Your program should contain 10 or less java files.
 All of the Java files should be <350 lines of code.
+We won't be including the usage instructions in the file header.

 * Each method should be less than 30 lines.
 This INCLUDES comments, but not the method header.
 It is easier to read a